Apple Crostada (Easy)

 Prepare the apples

-In a large bowl, combine the sliced apples with lemon juice, brown sugar, cinnamon and nutmeg.
-For this mixture into a buttered 9×9 inch baking dish.
+In a large bowl, combine apple slices with lemon juice, brown sugar, cinnamon and nutmeg.
+Pour this mixture into a buttered 9x9 inch baking dish.

 Prepare the crumble

-In another bowl, combine the oats, flour, brown sugar and salt.
-Add the cold butter and, using your fingers, work the mixture until it forms coarse crumbs.
+In another bowl, combine rolled oats, flour, brown sugar and salt.
+Add cold butter and, using your fingers, work the mixture until it forms coarse crumbs.

 Sprinkle the crumble evenly over the apples.